dnsimple/dnsimple-support/content/articles/contact-management.md

 To update the contact for a specific domain, you will need to [replace the domain contact](/articles/changing-domain-contact/#replacing-a-domain-contact) with a new one.

 <warning>
-Changing or updating your domain contact information may result in the domain being [locked from transfers for 60 days](/articles/icann-60-day-lock-registrant-change/).
+When a domain contact has been changed, you will receive a confirmation email from no-reply@ispapi.net.
+You may also see a message that the contact change results in the domain being [locked from transfers for 60 days](/articles/icann-60-day-lock-registrant-change/).
 </warning>

 ### Deleting a contact